Personal Financial Literacy

 - Baby step 5: College savings for your kids - begin saving money to pay for your kids' college

-- Baby step 6: Pay off your house - pay off your mortgage
+- Baby step 6: Pay off your house - pay off your mortgage early

 - Baby step 7: Build wealth and give - build your wealth and give to others

 - college students should have an emergency fund of $500

 - keep this money in a separate bank account from your regular money

 - it is for EMERGENCIES ONLY (i.e. unexpected expenses, not spring break or Christmas presents)